This is part 2 of 3 of the motivation series.

 Sometimes a little nap can already work wonders.

-It depends how paralyzed you feel and how your circumstances are.
+It depends on how paralyzed you feel and how your circumstances are.
 Maybe you can even extend your little nap into a day of relaxation.

 Going for a walk is another great strategy you can use to freshen up your brain and to lighten up your mood.